 First grade represents an important and exciting transition as kids leave behind most of the fun and games of kindergarten and preschool and begin to learn academic-oriented skills.
-As your child transitions to a more extensive learning extension, it is not uncommon to get tired and bored, which can result in difficulties focusing and absorbing content.
+As your child transitions to a more extensive learning extension, it is not uncommon to get tired and bored, resulting in difficulties focusing and absorbing content.
 Well, that’s normal!
-Even so, the teacher needs to motivate the students to learn how to read, you should not rush and force it.
-It does represent a crucial and essential part of their learning process and academic success but if the child gets demotivated, the learning process will be even slower.
-The problem is, 1st-grade reading comprehension can be daunting and intimidating for a first-grader.
+Even so, the teacher needs to motivate the students to learn how to read.
+You should not rush and force their reading comprehension.
+It does represent a crucial and essential part of their learning process and academic success, but if the child gets demotivated, the learning process will be even slower.
+1st-grade reading comprehension can be daunting and intimidating for a first-grader.
 Fortunately, there are tested ways to help them develop reading skills.

-Many at times, slow reading comprehension boils down to the fact that a child is simply not interested in what they are reading.
-Statistics even indicate that over 70 percent of students say that they would enjoy Reading if they are provided with books they love.
+Many times, slow reading comprehension boils down to the fact that a child is not interested in what they are reading.
+Statistics indicate that over 70 percent of students say that they would enjoy reading if they are provided with books they love.
 Therefore, evaluate what your 1st grader likes and ask them what they would like to read.
-After that, go ahead and find what they want because the secret to being an avid reader is a practice-an undertaking that is much easier when he or she enjoys what they are reading.
+After that, go ahead and find what they want because the secret to being an avid reader is a practice-an undertaking that is much easier when they enjoy reading.

 When small kids, more so those in first grade, read the words out loud, it becomes easier for them to gain a better comprehension of whatever they are reading.
 Therefore, if your child is experiencing difficulties when reading, encourage them to read aloud that particular section or word that they are finding hard to decipher or pronounce.

-Skimming the headings of a textbook or a storybook gives children a high-level overview of what they are reading.
+Skimming the headings of a textbook or a storybook gives children a high-level overview of their reading.
 The thing is, titles can help them get an idea of what they are about to read, giving them a sneak peek of the main points in the text before the actual reading process.

-Revisiting sections or words that they find hard to read will help them get a vivid picture of what they are reading and learning.
-By so doing, the child will be in a position to comprehend and decipher upcoming paragraphs and chapters in the text.
+Revisiting sections or words that they find hard to read will help them get a vivid picture of reading and learning.
+By so doing, the child will comprehend and decipher upcoming paragraphs and chapters in the text.

-If the child finds it difficult to follow the lines of the text, use your finger or ruler to help them.
+If the child finds it difficult to follow the text’s lines, use your finger or ruler to help them.
 This will come in handy for special needs children.
 Such as those with dyslexia who find it hard, separating sentences and lines of text when reading.

 As your child progresses reading through the text, ask to write down words and phrases that are unfamiliar and those they can’t understand.
 After they have identified these words, let them check for their meanings in a dictionary.
 They can then find a way to use them in a sentence that they understand.
 After understanding what they mean, let the child make their sentences.
 This way, they can absorb the words and phrases better.